Ircam-WAM/improtech-website/pages/Program.md

+**[Daniel Brown](www.danielbrownmusic.com)** and **[Steve Horowitz](https://www.stevehorowitzmusic.com/)**, **Unity Interfaces for Djazz and Somax: Ludic and Narrative Perspectives on Musical Machine Co-creativity**

+We present an interface for controlling Djazz and Somax with Unity.
+Unity is a video game engine: an environment for creating games, a process that involves the design of many aspects such as visuals, physics, characters, and rules for winning, as well as music.
+While game engines like Unity traditionally offer linear control of looped playback of prerecorded audio tracks for music design, Unity can also be used as a control interface for generative music systems such as Djazz and Somax.
+The combination of the systems is appealing: unscripted, dynamically changing musical accompaniments offer richer experiences in video games.
+Nonetheless, a friction arises between the game engine and the music system, as the relationship of control and interaction is called into question.
+Are the experiential aspects of game play that are considered ‘meaningful” similar to those in musical improvisation?
+If so, do the same musical parameters affect these experiential aspects?
+Should a musical co-improvisation system be used as a musical accompaniment to an extra-musical experience such as a game?
+Or is this last question misleading: is game play another form of interaction that invites as much co-creativity as direct musical interaction?
+Two perspectives that let us start answering these questions are the ludic and the narrative; these perspectives have been used in analysis of both music and video games.
+We will present examples of Unity in combination with Djazz and Somax which illustrate each of these perspectives and suggest methods of further development and exploration into this combination.

 **[Pierre Couprie](https://www.pierrecouprie.fr/)** (Evry Paris-Saclay University) **Gestures in Electronic Improvised Music**

 This presentation revisits Philippe Descola’s concept of “worlding,” emphasizing the creative process through which improvising musicians construct their own sonic environments.
 In electronic improvisation, the musician actively develops and refines their instrument, adapting its interfaces and performance techniques, thereby continuously shaping their unique musical world.